 The point is to be more mindful about offering choice to respect your child’s body autonomy whenever possible.
+You’re respecting their personhood, even though they’re little.
 This may look a little different for each family.

 Preschool to School Age

-For preschoolers on up, you can keep up the practices you’ve already started as well as adding some extra lessons that explain the concepts behind body autonomy.
+For preschoolers on up, you can keep up the practices you’ve already started as well as adding some extra lessons that explain the concepts behind bodily autonomy.